Articles

 Look for these essential skills when you’re hiring a partner manager.

-If you’re ready to start a partnerships program, then you’re also ready to hire or designate a dedicated partnerships manager, or partner account manager.
+If you’re ready to start a partnerships program, then you’re also ready to hire or designate a dedicated partnerships manager or partner account manager.
 Partnerships managers are essential in successfully growing your business and keeping current partners happy and engaged.
-They’re the go-to between your company and your ecosystem partners, and in many cases, they are also the ones who will spearhead business development as you explore these partnership opportunities.
+They’re the go-to between your company and your channel partners, and in many cases, they are also the ones who will spearhead business development as you explore these partnership opportunities.

 Historically, partnerships managers have been an extension of the sales or marketing team.
 However, as we learn the value of partnerships and how they can help grow our business, it’s becoming increasingly common to have a dedicated person or department.
-A partner account manager can help identify potential areas for growth, create exciting new opportunities, and target potential partners to work with in the future.
+A partner account manager can help identify potential areas for growth, create exciting new opportunities and target potential partners to work with in the future.

 Whether starting with one dedicated person or a team of partnership account managers, you’ll want to find the right candidate.
 Or, should you be looking to transition someone already on your team to a partnerships manager role, these skills are ones you can look for to see if you have a partnerships manager in the making already on your team.